codewithheeren/Interview_Questions/Tools/sql.md

 Dept Table(Dept Id, Dept Name)

 8. Alter the table(add, remove and modify column datatype), rename table
-9. IN, NOT IN, BETWEEn, ORDER BY
+9. IN, NOT IN, BETWEEN, ORDER BY
 10. Joins
 11. View(Create and Drop)
 12. Advantages of views